Better weeks for law firm owners, sole practitioners & partners

 Get everything backed up.
 With various cloud systems, you should be able to work from anywhere, for much of your work.
 Ensure you have adequate proactive insurance in place.

 Get a good network of support around you.
 Be it your accountant, therapist, other business owners, coaches, friends or family.
 Keep an eye out as to whether you are switching off and engaging outside of work.
 Are you ensuring you maintain personal relationships positively?

 Reflect on where there are gaps in your knowledge, where can you source that or learn it?

-Your ‘company’ brand and your ‘you’ brand are extremely important.
+Your ‘firm’ brand and your ‘you’ brand are extremely important.
 You need to be clear on your niche and your market.
 Specialists have greater success and higher profitability.
-Creating your client avatar(s) is a great way to start this.
+Creating your ideal client avatar(s) is a great way to start this.
 Take a look at your personal values and aims.
-Ensure they all align in your business or role.
-This will allow you to make decisions far easier around any images you choose, your web design, the stores you sell into, social media platforms, magazines you want presence in, pricing, events to attend and much more.
+Ensure they all align in your firm or role.
+This will allow you to make decisions far easier around any images you choose, your web design, the places you network, social media platforms, magazines you want presence in, pricing, events to attend and much more.
 Decision making, business development, recruitment and marketing will be a lot easier.

-If you are struggling with any of these areas, do get some support.
-It can be lonely and become all consuming at the top!
-Perhaps you want to delve a bit deeper by taking part in the Time Challenge?
+If you are struggling with any of these areas, do obtain some support.
+It can be lonely and become all-consuming at the top.

-To find out more about coaching or to book her for your organisation, please email her on firstname.lastname@example.org or contact her here.
+To find out more about coaching or to book her for your organisation, please email firstname.lastname@example.org or contact her here.